tronsmit/ofc-theme/README.md

 # ofc-theme
-a theme for webtrees
+an incomplete theme for webtrees

-trying to learn about css...
+It is a work in progress as I am also trying to learn about css...